-|Typical scene on busy street in Mumbai.
+|Typical scene on a busy street in Mumbai.

 |An endless array of shops littered the sidewalks.

 However, we’ll exist in relative comfort and luxury both while on the upcoming train, the Maharajahs Express, which we’ll board tomorrow, and the subsequent hotels and restaurants where we’ll stay and dine in the next two months, all four and five stars.

-|These little vehicles for hire, referred to as tuk-tuks in many countries are known as rickshaws here in India.
+|In many countries, these little vehicles for hire referred to as tuk-tuks, are known as rickshaws here in India.

 We can live with this since the path we’ve chosen will be safer and more convenient during this leg of our worldwide journey, blissfully continuing after somewhat of a hiatus as I recovered from cardiac bypass surgery.

 |Rickshaws are ready and waiting for weary passengers.

 During the second flight from London to Mumbai, I sat next to a lovely woman born in India, now living in London.
 She was on her way to visit friends and family.
 Daisy’s intellect and usual dry British-influenced sense of humor made the last flight more tolerable.

 |This red car, which delivered the bride, was decorated with fresh flowers.